jackycamp/jackstack/setup-autoscaling-cluster-eks.md

 to schedule some of your containerized workflows/scripts/apps with this setup.
 Though, they are likely to be evicted if they are resource heavy.

-It'd be funner if we setup auto-scaling node groups as well.

 ## Setup Cluster Auto-Scaler (CA)

 Companies often need to run resource intense workloads, requiring hundreds of GiB of RAM,